 - Cured salmon with caper berries and egg, cream cheese with chives

 - French toast with mixed berry and coulis, vanilla mascarpone cheese and honey

 Before landing, I ordered some more food from the menu:

-Every seat features a touch screen Android technology control unit, which allows you to navigate through an interactive system, offering more than 1,000 movie, TV programs, music and gaming entertainment options in a sophisticated and user-friendly way, just like the latest smart phones.
-The touch-screen control unit has a unique dual screen interface allowing you to play games on their handheld device while enjoying a movie on their personal screen.
+Every seat features a touch screen Android technology control unit, which allows you to navigate through an interactive system, offering more than 1,000 movies, TV programs, music, and gaming entertainment options in a sophisticated and user-friendly way, just like the latest smartphones.
+The touch-screen control unit has a unique dual-screen interface allowing you to play games on their handheld device while enjoying a movie on their personal screen.

 During the flight, the crew sets up the ultra-stylish bar at the back of the cabin.
 On one side of the shiny table, they put a bottle of Champagne with luxurious glasses, while a large fruit basket and some chocolates were put on the other side of the table.

 WiFi was available for purchase once onboard the aircraft.
 There were 2 variant WiFi passes that could be booked and used as often as you wanted: 3MB is $2 USD and 10 MB $5 USD and you had to pay by credit card.